Right Livelihood Awards go to rights activists from Belarus, Nicaragua, the US and Iran | DW | 01.10.2020

 Initially a nurse, Lottie Cunningham Wren trained to become a lawyer to better help indigenous communities as an advocate

-A little more than 3% of the population of Nicaragua are indigenous peoples, called Miskito, Sumo and Rama.
-The 61-year-old lawyer Cunningham Wren is the president of the Center for Justice and Human Rights on the Atlantic Coast of Nicaragua (CEJUDHCAN), hails from the Miskito community herself, and is a passionate advocate for indigenous peoples and Afro-Nicaraguans, particularly when it concerns land rights and resources.
+The 61-year-old lawyer Cunningham Wren is the president of the Center for Justice and Human Rights on the Atlantic Coast of Nicaragua (CEJUDHCAN), hails from the Miskito community herself and is a passionate advocate for indigenous peoples and Afro-Nicaraguans, particularly when it concerns land rights and resources.

 But her success has since crossed borders, with indigenous peoples around the world seeking her help when it comes to defending land titles or ecological or cultural rights.
 In 2001, she succeeded in securing land rights for indigenous peoples in Nicaragua at the Inter-American Court of Human Rights, forcing the government to demarcate and certify indigenous areas — a valuable precedent.
 It prevented the state's previous efforts to plunder natural resources in these areas without the locals' permission.